 What is a credit lock?

 Experian offers a credit lock, known as Experian CreditLock, only as part of a bundle with other identity theft protection tools.
-The charge for these services starts at a $24.99 monthly fee.
-The $24.99 program, called Experian CreditWorks Premium, also includes access to free credit reports and identity theft insurance.
+Experian CreditWorks Premium starts at $24.99/mo and includes access to free credit reports and identity theft insurance.

 Both Equifax and TransUnion offer free credit locking.
 Equifax's free program is called Lock & Alert, and TransUnion’s offering is part of a credit monitoring service called TrueIdentity.

 Although the costs differ, each credit reporting agency's process for locking credit is similar.
-You can use a mobile app or a secure site to immediately lock your credit report, so no lenders can access your credit history to determine whether to approve a loan.
-You can also toggle access to your report off and on instantly so if you want to apply for credit, it's easy to provide access to your report and score.
+You can use a mobile app or a secure site to lock your credit report immediately, so no lenders can access your credit history to determine whether to approve a loan.
+You can also toggle access to your report off and on instantly, so if you want to apply for credit, it's easy to provide access to your report and score.

 Once you are enrolled in a service with a credit reporting bureau, there is no fee to unlock and lock your credit as many times as you want.
 If you hope to apply for a loan, you can sign into your account and unlock your credit as many times as you want — then lock it up again when you're done to keep your identifying information secure.